cloudcake/laravel-properties/docs/README.md

 # Setting Up

-The only requirement to start attaching properties to models is to add the `\Properties\HasProperties`  trait:
+The only requirement to start attaching properties to models is to add the `\Properties\Traits\HasProperties`  trait:

 ```php
 use Illuminate\Database\Eloquent\Model;